Minor league players sent scrambling by closed spring camps

 The Detroit Tigers and Boston Red Sox also said they hoped to let minor leaguers stay in camp if they preferred.

-“This may be the best option for them,” Red Sox executive Chaim Bloom said.
-“And we want to make sure that is a good option.”
+”This may be the best option for them,” Red Sox executive Chaim Bloom said Friday. ”And we want to make sure that is a good option.”

 Most clubs weren’t so generous.

 Phoenix Sky Harbor airport was teeming with minor league players Friday night.
-Around 8:30 p.m., the check-in line at the American Airlines counter included players from the Padres, Dodgers, Indians, the entire South African baseball team and even Hall of Famer Iván Rodríguez.
+Around 8:30 p.m., the check-in line at the American Airlines counter included players from the Padres, Dodgers, Indians, the entire South African baseball team and even Hall of Famer Ivan Rodriguez.
+Teams did pay for players’ airfare when applicable, although many players drive to and from spring training so they have their car for the season.

 One player at a spring complex in Florida was told Friday he must leave, even though he was hesitant to return home because his father works in a nursing home and he has family members who are at-risk for the virus.